garywong-bc/nrm-survey/README.md

 ## TO DO

-* check for persistent upload between re-deploys
 * check for image triggers which force a reploy (image tags.. latest -> v1)
 * health checks for each of the two containers
 * appropriate resource limits
 * test DB backup/restore and transfer
 * test out application upgrade (e.g. LimeSurvey updates their codebase)

+* check for persistent upload between re-deploys DONE